-Student is responsible for the care and condition of their licensed space and any common areas.
-A licensed space become s excessively unsanitary so as to create health hazards will be ordered to be cleaned by Student or by a professional cleaning personnel, if necessary.
-In the event, Student fails to adequately clean as ordered or fails to complete within timeframe established by DCT employees, then DCT reserves the right to complete the cleaning and charge Student for all associated costs.
+Student is responsible for the care and condition of his/her Licensed Space and any common areas within the apartment/unit in which the Licensed Space is located.
+If a Licensed Space becomes excessively unsanitary so as to create health hazards, it will be ordered to be cleaned by Student or by professional cleaning personnel, if necessary, at Student's sole expense.
+In the event Student fails to adequately clean as ordered or fails to complete such cleaning within the timeframe established by DCT employees, then DCT reserves the right to complete the cleaning and charge Student for all associated costs.
 Student may be also subject to administrative/disciplinary action.
-As mentioned in above, 'Visitation Policy', Student is responsible for all of their guest's behavior which includes cleanliness.
+As mentioned in above, 'Visitation Policy', Student is responsible for all of his/her visitors' behavior which includes cleanliness.

 Student is responsible for damage beyond normal wear and tear to the Licensed Space or the Complex.
-Student is responsible for maintaining the condition of their Licensed Space and submitting maintenance requests to UP if there are maintenance concerns.
-If Student litters, deface, or damages common areas, Licensed Space, or any other area of the Complex, then Student will be charged for the cost associated with any repair, cleaning, or replacement and any administrative fees associated with the repair, cleaning, or replacement.
-Student may also be subject to administrative and /or disciplinary actions for damages caused.
-For damages in shared spaces within the Licensed space, charges may be billed equally amongst all registered residents in that space unless a Student claims responsibility.
+Student is responsible for maintaining the condition of his/her Licensed Space and submitting maintenance requests to UP if there are maintenance concerns.
+If Student litters, defaces, or damages common areas, the Licensed Space, or any other area of the Complex, then Student will be charged for the cost associated with any repair, cleaning, or replacement and any administrative fees associated with the repair, cleaning, or replacement.
+Upon move-out from the Licensed Space or earlier termination of this Agreement and the right to use the Licensed Space, Student will deliver the Licensed Space in good and clean condition with all of Student's personal property removed.